Nurses feeding nurses: Individuals in Flagstaff, Tuba City work to provide assistance amid harrowing times

 “Pete Brainard, a CRNA (Certified Registered Nurse Anesthetist), is one of the dedicated providers from Tuba City Regional Health Care Corporation, and like so many healthcare workers in Arizona he stands at the front line of the COVID-19 pandemic," Jones wrote.
 "Every day, with their high rate of corona cases, the staff at TCRHCC has been working extra-long hours treating Navajo Nation community members as well as fellow colleagues who have fallen ill.

-"Last week, in the hopes of lifting the TCRHCC spirits, Mr. Brainard reached out on social media in search of community members willing to help provide meals and well wishes for the hard-working staff there.
+"In the hopes of lifting the TCRHCC spirits, Mr. Brainard reached out on social media in search of community members willing to help provide meals and well wishes for the hard-working staff there.
 Having previously worked as a CRNA with Forrest Canyon Anesthesia at Flagstaff Medical Center for five years, word quickly spread.
-A group of 16 staffers from FMC’s Operating Room and Clinical Performance Department coordinated by Kay McCombs, RN, raised over $600 to help provide a three-course meal for the entire TCRHCC night shift.”
+A group of 16 staffers from FMC’s Operating Room and Clinical Performance Department, coordinated by Kay McCombs, RN, raised over $600 to help provide a three-course meal for the entire TCRHCC night shift.”

 Brainard, who lives in Flagstaff in between four-day stints working in Tuba City, has now delivered meals several times.